FreeFem/FreeFem-doc/source/introduction/installation.rst

   Branches / OS status
   ~~~~~~~~~~~~~~~~~~~~

   The Inria Jenkins server is used for the CI/CD integration of the source code.

-Compilation results of the develop branch are here:
+  Compilation results of the develop branch are here
   +-----------------+-------------------+-------------------+-------------------+-------------------+-------------------+
   | Branch          | Linux 16.04       | Linux 18.04       | MacOS 10.10.5     | MacOS 10.13.5     | Windows 7         |
   +=================+===================+===================+===================+===================+===================+
   | Develop         | |Build Status01|  | |Build Status02|  | |Build Status03|  | |Build Status04|  | |Build Status05|  |
   +-----------------+-------------------+-------------------+-------------------+-------------------+-------------------+

 Using autotools
 ~~~~~~~~~~~~~~~